-Catona Colour pack
+Catona Colour packs

 First things first: a little bit about the yarn in the pack.
 It's no secret that Scheepjes Catona is one of my favourite cotton yarns to work with.
-Catona is a fingering weight, mercerized cotton.
-Mercerized means that it has been treated to be slightly shinier, but also more colourfast during washing.
-Cotton softens after a while too, so your project becomes softer and softer over time.
-This pack contains all the shades of Catona in 10g balls of 25m (27yds) each.
+Catona is a fingering weight, mercerised cotton.
+Mercerised means that it has been treated to be slightly shinier, but also more colourfast during washing.

 The Colours

-When it comes to colour this Colour pack is the ultimate party pack, with a sample of all 109 colours.
-So that's plenty of blues, greens, purples, yellows and pinks to choose from for your project.
 The colour distribution of Catona is quite balanced: although there's always room for more colour, there are no particular shades that I feel are over- or underrepresented.
-Overall, you've got a well-thought out colour palette to choose from.
+Overall, you've got a well-thought-out colour palette to choose from.

 I'm particularly happy with the range of yellows in Catona.
-In a regular yarn range there are often only two or three choices for yellow: A bright lemon, soft pastel and if you're lucky a shade of mustard or ocre.
+In a regular yarn range, there are often only two or three choices for yellow: A bright lemon, soft pastel and if you're lucky a shade of mustard or ocre.
 Catona has 7+ shades of yellow to pick from, including a favourite of mine, Yellow Gold (208, 6th from the left on the bottom).

 Neutrals